koendv/RTTStream/README.md

 |J-Link ARM-OB STM32 |V7.00 | stm32f103 blue pill | 22651|
 |J-Link V11 | V11.00|stm32f103 blue pill | 217590|

-This is an indication what speeds to expect.
+This is an indication what speeds to expect when using RTT.
 Open an issue if you have test results you'd like me to add.

 ## Links